 When you apply for a mortgage , you may work with a loan officer or you may choose to work with a mortgage broker.
 Since both a mortgage broker and mortgage banker can help you fund a new home, it's easy to confuse the two.
 However, recognizing how they differ is useful to your mortgage process.

-A mortgage broker is an individual or firm that serves as an independent agent for the mortgage loan applicant as well as the lender.
-Your mortgage broker will stand as facilitator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+During the mortgage loan process, an individual or firm who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
+Your mortgage broker will stand as coordinator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
 Which lender has the mortgage loans that is right for you?
-A mortgage broker will help you find the best fit.
-You deliver your application to your broker, who offers it to various lenders.
-Your mortgage broker then helps you work with the lender chosen until the closing of the loan.
-Upon closing, the broker's commission comes from the borrower.
+A mortgage broker will guide you to the right fit.
+From application to closing, your mortgage broker facilitates your loan process: presenting your application to several lenders, and coordinating the process with the lender through to closing.
+At closing, the broker's commission comes from the borrower.

-Also called a "loan representative" or "account executive," a mortgage banker acts of behalf of the borrower to the lender.
-The borrower is walked through the entire process, from loan selection to closing, by the loan officer.
-Mortgage bankers are compensated with a commission or salary for their work by their employers.
+A mortgage banker (also known as an "account executive" or "loan representative") acts on behalf of the borrower to the lending institution.
+The borrower is helped through the whole process, from loan selection to closing, by the loan officer.
+Either a salary or commission is given to loan officers by their employers.

 Searching for a loan?
 We'll be glad to answer your questions about our many mortgage solutions!
 Give us a call today at